moritzfl/IncrementalAnalysesEvaluationResultEvaluators/Readme.md

 ## DiffGenerator

-This tool can be used to generate diff files representing every commit in a given range to a repository that you have checked out locally.
+This tool can be used to generate diff files representing every commit to the main branch in a given range to a repository that you have checked out locally.
+If a commit is a merge commit, it includes all changes of nested commits in the generated file.

-To launch it use:
+To launch it use the following command and follow the instructions on the command line.
+You need to have git installed on your system.
 ```
 java -jar DiffGenerator.jar
 ```